blueOkiris/DSML/README.md

 ## TODO

-These are the planned next steps to add to the language
+These are the planned next steps to add to the language add another input to your module's list then set the inputs to the sub-device from the added one

+1) More logic gates (necessary!!!)

+    - Only have and and or, not even not.
+Will add more

-1) Allow modules to be used within another module (obviously just makes sense)
+2) Allow modules to be used within another module (obviously just makes sense)

     - Will use the `<device>` tag just like when using simulations.

     - Inputs to devices will be hidden.
-You'll need to add another input to your module's list then set the inputs to the sub-device from the added one
+You'll need to

-2) Busses/"Arrays" (quality of life)
+3) Busses/"Arrays" (quality of life)

     - Technically not needed as you could add individual wires for everything, but still useful nonetheless